-At the end of this step PDFreactor creates a font cache file that will be used on subsequent starts to significantly reduce it's startup time.
-The font cache ensures the rendering process will start as soon as possible.
+At the end of this step PDFreactor creates font cache files that will be used on subsequent starts to significantly reduce its startup time.
+The font caching ensures the rendering process will start as soon as possible.

-If the font cache file is present new fonts put into the font directories available to PDFreactor will be ignored by PDFreactor unless the font cache file has been deleted.
-Then PDFreactor will create a new font cache file on startup as it would on it's first startup.
+If a font cache file is present, new fonts put into the font directories available to PDFreactor will be ignored by PDFreactor unless the font cache file has been deleted.
+Then PDFreactor will create a new font cache file on startup as it would on its first startup.